Combinatorial Iterated Integrals and the Harmonic Volume of Graphs: Abstract

 \section{Abstract}

-Let \(\Gamma\) be a connected bridgeless graph and fix a vertex \(v\) of \(\Gamma\).
-We introduce a bilinear map \(\int\colon \ZZ\pi_1(\Gamma,v) \times T\rmH_1(\Gamma,\ZZ) \to \QQ\), called the higher cycle pairing, between the group algebra of the fundamental group of \((\Gamma,v)\) and the tensor algebra on the first homology of \(\Gamma\).
-This pairing generalizes the standard inner product on \(\rmH_1(\Gamma,\ZZ)\) and is a combinatorial analogue of Chen's iterated integrals on Riemann surfaces.
-We use this pairing on the two-step unipotent quotient of the group algebra to prove a Unipotent Torelli Theorem for pointed bridgeless connected graphs: the pair \((\ZZ\pi_1(\Gamma,v)/J^3,\int)\) is a complete invariant for \((\Gamma,v)\).
+Let $\Gamma$ be a connected bridgeless metric graph, and fix a point $v$ of $\Gamma$.
+We define combinatorial iterated integrals on $\Gamma$ along closed paths at $v$, a unipotent generalization of the usual cycle pairing and the combinatorial analogue of Chen's iterated integrals on Riemann surfaces.
+These descend to a bilinear pairing between the group algebra of the fundamental group of $\Gamma$ at $v$ and the tensor algebra on the first homology of $\Gamma$, $\int\colon \ZZ\pi_1(\Gamma,v) \times T\rmH_1(\Gamma,\RR) \to \RR$.
+We show that this pairing on the two-step unipotent quotient of the group algebra allows one to recover the base-point $v$ up to well-understood finite ambiguity.
+We encode the data of this structure as the combinatorial harmonic volume which is valued in the tropical intermediate Jacobian.
+We also give a potential-theoretic characterization for hyperelliptiicity for graphs.